textbook/fauxauth/README.md

 ### Compatibility

-The compiled version of `fauxauth`, as released to NPM, is tested against the latest versions of the active Node LTS releases, currently Hydrogen (18) and Iron (20).
+The compiled version of `fauxauth`, as released to npm, is tested against the latest versions of the active Node LTS releases, currently Hydrogen (18), Iron (20) and Jod (22).
 Compilation is carried out using TypeScript in the Node version specified in `.nvmrc`.

 ### Options